 Early Notables of the Lecher family (pre 1700)

-More information is included under the topic Early Lecher Notables in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) are included under the topic Early Lecher Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lecher family to Ireland